 In 2005 the American Psychologist Journal reported that performing only a single act of gratitude could increase happiness by 10% and reduce depression by 35%.
 The effects lasted only 6 months.
 Whilst, participants who kept a daily journal for a week discovered the benefits lasted even longer.

 No experience in life is purely good or purely bad.
 However, how we interpret the things that happen to us, determines how we feel about our life.
 Grateful people tend to perceive the world as more positive.
 For instance, if you are in a car crash, you can either think ‘wow I’m lucky that I wasn’t hurt and I’m grateful to be alive’, or you can think ‘I’m really angry I crashed’.
 Studies show that people who are more grateful have a better recollection of happy memories.

 Saying thank you will not solve all your problems.
-There is a time and place for negative emotions.
+There is a time and a place for negative emotions.
 Sometimes anger plays an important role in healing.
 Don’t brush everything under a carpet of thankfulness.
-Use gratitude to process your emotions but not the control them.
+Use gratitude to process your emotions but not control them.